Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Results and Analysis

 To validate the accuracy of the atmospheric correction of the proposed hybrid network, the temperature $T$ and spectral emissivity $\varepsilon(\lambda)$ of all target surfaces in the testing dataset are masked as 0. \Table{tb:errorComps} shows the ground-truth value of each radiative component as well as the MAE and RMSE of its predictions averaged for all 29 materials under 1116 different geometries over 256 wavelengths with the true and false target temperature and emissivity provided.

 It is possible to see, the ground-truth radiative components vary for different materials and geometries.
 The mean value is around $10^{-4}$ order of magnitude except for the atmospheric transmission whose range is between 0 and 1.
 When the correct target temperature and spectral emissivity are provided, both MAE and RMSE are at least 2 orders of magnitude smaller than the original signature.
 When the target is unknown, the target-independent atmospheric components (i.e., $\widehat{L_{down}}$, $\widehat{L_{up}}$, and $\widehat{\tau(\lambda)}$), are predicted with the same accuracy.
-However, the MAE and RMSE of $\widehat{L_{emit}}$ and $\widehat{L_\lambda}$ are two orders of magnitude larger when the false $T$ and $\varepsilon(\lambda)$ are provided, which is at the same magnitude as the original signature.
-This means our proposed network can predict the atmospheric components very accurately under different geometries no matter whether the target information is available or not.
+However, the MAE and RMSE of $\widehat{L_{emit}}$ and $\widehat{L_\lambda}$ are two orders of magnitude larger when the false $T$ and $\varepsilon(\lambda)$ are provided, which is of the same magnitude as the original signature.
+This means our proposed network can predict the atmospheric components accurately under different geometries no matter whether the target information is available or not.

-\Figs{fig:transResidual}, \ref{fig:upResidual} and \ref{fig:downResidual} show the ground-truth and predicted atmospheric transmission, upwelling and downwelling radiance as well as their residuals for the Aluminum under different geometries.
+\Figs{fig:transResidual}, \ref{fig:upResidual} and \ref{fig:downResidual} show the ground-truth and predicted atmospheric transmission, upwelling and downwelling radiances as well as their residuals for the Aluminum under different geometries.
 In these figures, all the plots indicated with ($*1$), ($*2$), and ($*3$) represent the ground-truth, predicted and residual, respectively.
-Each atmospheric component is shown in (a$*$) as a function of wavelengths and elevation angles with a fixed range of $5000\ m$ while in (b$*$) as a function of wavelengths and ranges with a fixed angle of $30^\circ$.
+Each atmospheric component is shown in (a$*$) as a function of wavelength and elevation angle with a fixed range of $5000\ m$ while in (b$*$) as a function of wavelength and range with a fixed angle of $30^\circ$.